NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 Location File" from the New pull down menu).

 For these
-examples, you can turn off the "Minimum Regret" solution and don't include effects from the Sewage Outfall (we'll learn how to turn this on in Example 6.)
+examples, turn off the "Uncertainty" solution and don't include effects from the Sewage Outfall (we'll learn how to turn this on in Example 6.)